ErpNetDocs/webclient/inventory-control/issue.md

 In order to execute ordered quantities, you need to use the **Scan** field.

-It lets you quickly insert the instances of a product you want to confirm as received either manually or through barcode commands.
+It lets you quickly insert the instances of a product you want to confirm as issued either manually or through barcode commands.

 ### Individual execution

-Simply type in a product's ID once (e.g. "0000001") in order to receive only one pcs of it.
+Simply type in a product's ID once (e.g. "0000001") in order to issue only one pcs of it.
 Tap the **blue arrow** to confirm.

 ![Issue](pictures/inv_con_issue_singlescan.png)

 Every time you scan, you'll be taken to the **Info** tab for the respective product.
 Successfully executed pcs are painted in **green**.

-If more lots are present for a product, the FEFO principle determines which lot has pcs received first.
+If more lots are present for a product, the FEFO principle determines which lot has pcs issued first.

 ### Multiple executions